 Artificial intelligence is everywhere, but it’s changing customer service in ways that are directly integrated with the platforms businesses use every day.
 Conversational AI, especially within tools like Slack and Microsoft Teams, is taking customer support to new heights.
 These platforms bring AI directly into your team’s workflow, enabling customer interactions to happen within the communication channels your team is already familiar with.

-By 2025, it’s expected that AI will power 95% of customer interactions, from chatbots to virtual assistants and voice services.
+In 2025, it was expected that AI would power 95% of customer interactions, from chatbots to virtual assistants and voice services.
 And with platforms like Slack and MS Teams, this is happening directly in the spaces your team already collaborates.
 Here, we’ll focus on how conversational AI works within these platforms and how it’s redefining customer service.

 What Is Conversational AI for Customer Service?